 Foreign Currency Gain.
 Certain foreign currency gains that we recognize will be excluded from gross income for purposes of one or both of the gross income tests.
 "Real estate foreign exchange gain" will be excluded from gross income for purposes of both the 75% and 95% gross income tests.
 Real estate foreign exchange gain generally includes foreign currency gain attributable to any item of income or gain that is qualifying income for purposes of the 75% gross income test, foreign currency gain attributable to the acquisition or ownership of (or becoming or being the obligor under) debt obligations secured by mortgages on real property or an interest in real property and certain foreign currency gain attributable to certain "qualified business units" of a REIT.
-"Passive foreign exchange gain" will be excluded from gross income for purposes of the 95% gross income test.
-Passive foreign exchange gain generally includes real estate foreign exchange gain as described above, and also includes foreign currency gain attributable to any item of income or gain that is qualifying income for purposes of the 95% gross income test and foreign currency gain attributable to the acquisition or ownership of (or becoming or being the obligor under) obligations.
+"Passive foreign exchange gain generally includes real estate foreign exchange gain as described above, and also includes foreign currency gain attributable to any item of income or gain that is qualifying income for purposes of the 95% gross income test and foreign currency gain attributable to the acquisition or ownership of (or becoming or being the obligor under) obligations.
 These exclusions for real estate foreign exchange gain and passive foreign exchange gain do not apply to certain foreign currency gain derived from dealing, or engaging in substantial and regular trading, in securities.
 Such gain is treated as nonqualifying income for purposes of both the 75% and 95% gross income tests.